Mamelodi Sundowns gear up for a busy week, may be without key players heading into Champions League gameFootball

 Both teams headed into the break level but Sundowns changed that around in the 49th minute when Lakay banged in a freekick.
 The rest of the second half saw many chances for Sundowns to extend their lead.
 Peter Shalulile and Erwin Saavedra were caught offside a few times and Neo Maema was guilty of giving away the ball a few times.

-Nedbank Cup serves up another surprise result, ABC Motsepe League's Summerfield Dynamos beat Uthongathi FC
+Nedbank Cup serves up another surprise result, ABC Motsepe League's Summerfield Dynamos beat Uthongathi FCFootball

 Time continued to tick and with four mins of time added on, Sundowns were dreaming of a 20 point lead.
 Those hopes were crushed in the last play of the game when Richard Mbulu scored an equally stunning goal to give Baroka a draw.